 ---------------------------------------------------------

-It is spring time and our girls are in full egg production mode!
-We have easily 8 or 9 dozen eggs in the fridge right now, so eggs will be featuring in many meals in the next few days!
-These cheesy egg enchiladas are perfect for breakfast, lunch or dinner and are easy to make for even busy weeknight dinners.
+When our girls are in full egg production mode, it’s time to move eggs from a breakfast side to a dinner entree!
+We have easily 8 or 9 dozen eggs in the fridge right now, so eggs will be featured in many meals in the next few days.
+These cheesy egg enchiladas are perfect for breakfast, lunch, or dinner and are easy to make for even busy weeknight dinners.
 Makes 4-5 main entrée servings

 Ingredients:

-Feel free to jazz this recipe up with some Mexican spices or replace the cheddar cheese with a Mexican cheese blend.
+Feel free to jazz this recipe up with chili powder, paprika, oregano, parsley, basil, or thyme.
 Instead of plain diced tomatoes, tomatoes with green chiles mixed in would be delicious!
-Unfortunately, getting my picky kids to eat any of that is not going to happen!
-When I make this recipe I actually have to remember not to add any scallions or tomatoes to a couple of the enchiladas for my youngest, so we are pretty far off from adding green chili peppers to dishes.
+Unfortunately, getting my picky kids to eat any of that is not going to happen.
+When I make this recipe I actually have to remember not to add any scallions or tomatoes to a couple of the enchiladas for my youngest.
+So we are pretty far off from adding green chili peppers to dishes.

 Instructions: